MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/reference-connect-version-history-archive.md

 - Fix PS Permissions script to refine GWB permissions
 - Fix VSS Errors with LocalDB
 - Fix misleading error message when object type is not in scope
-- Corrected an issue where installation of Azure AD PowerShell on a server could potentially cause an assembly conflict with Microsoft Entra Connect.
+- Corrected an issue where installation of Microsoft Graph PowerShell on a server could potentially cause an assembly conflict with Microsoft Entra Connect.
 - Fixed PHS bug on Staging Server when Connector Credentials are updated in the Synchronization Service Manager UI.
 - Fixed some memory leaks
 - Miscellaneous Autoupgrade fixes